Using Facebook to Attract New Members

 Pages are like Profiles on Facebook but for your organisation where you share photos, news, updates, and announcements.
 One major difference between a Profile and a Page is that your Page information and updates are open to the public.
 Pages boast more control than Profiles and Groups.
 Pages allow managing notifications, messages, and scheduled posts.
 Pages also give insight into how posts are performing and who is connecting to your Page.

 For example, our Facebook page is 'Member Jungle'.
-This is controlled by the company owner/manager/representative, which have access to post on that page, whereas our personal profiles are separate.
+This is controlled by the company owner/manager/representative, who has access to post on that page, whereas our personal profiles are separate.

 Before You Start